Water Damage Restoration In Staten Island, NY

 Green Restoration provides certified water damage restoration in Staten Island, NY, serving St. George, Tottenville, Great Kills, New Dorp, Eltingville, Annadale, Huguenot, Charleston, Tompkinsville, Stapleton, Port Richmond, West Brighton, Mariners Harbor, Princes Bay, Pleasant Plains, Richmond Town, Todt Hill, Grasmere, Dongan Hills, and South Beach.
 IICRC-certified crews dispatch via the Verrazzano-Narrows or Goethals Bridge, typically inside 75 to 110 minutes off-peak and 110 to 150 minutes at weekday peak.
 We handle Hurricane Sandy storm-surge saltwater on the south shore, Victorian basement seepage on the north shore, new-construction PEX manifold leaks on the east shore, and semi-rural septic surcharge in Charleston and Pleasant Plains.

 We submit IICRC S500-2021 documentation directly to State Farm, Travelers, Allstate, Liberty Mutual, USAA, Chubb, and other major NY carriers, and we coordinate with NFIP carriers on Tottenville, Midland Beach, and South Beach storm-surge claims.
 We are not licensed public adjusters and do not negotiate claims on your behalf.
-Licensed and insured in New York.
+Fully insured.

 We pull your address ZIP and flood zone, dispatch the closest Staten Island-route crew, and time the arrival window with traffic on the Verrazzano-Narrows Bridge from Brooklyn or the Goethals and Outerbridge Crossings from NJ.
 The lead tech meets you with moisture meters, FLIR thermal imaging, and the Category and Class classification your adjuster will need on the loss report.